 Beat Insomnia Naturally

+Is it possible to beat insomnia naturally?
 If you have ever struggled to fall asleep at night or stay asleep through the night, you are not alone.
 It is estimated that over 20% Americans experience insomnia while close to 60 million people have sleep trouble in a given year (1).

 Chronic insomnia impairs mood and cognitive function while accelerating the degenerative process of aging.
 Research shows that insomnia rates increase as people age with roughly 25% of 65-79 year olds suffering with this disorder (2).
 The goal of this article is to help you and your family beat insomnia today with natural strategies.